111th Infantry Brigade (Pakistan): Military operations

 On July 4, 1977, General Zia-ul-Haq conducted a coup d'état against the government of then-Pakistani Prime Minister Zulfikar Ali Bhutto.
 The loyalty of the 111 Brigade Commander is crucial to subsequent military regimes.
 For instance, Zia's mistrust of Commander X Corps, Chishti led him to remove the commander, Brigadier Mohammad Khan, considered close to Chishti and replaced him with Brigadier Rahat Latif without Chishti's knowledge.

 The 111th Brigade is also responsible for the security of the prime minister's and president's house which makes it much easier for the army high command to execute coups against elected PMs.
 The brigade was also used by General Parvez Musharraf in thwarting the Sharif regime after Sharif tried to replace him with Ziauddin Butt.
 Lt.
 Generals Aziz and Mahmud reacted quickly after the government broadcast Musharraf's retirement on television.
 Mahmud reportedly ordered the 111-brigade commander, Brigadier Salahuddin Satti, to secure the prime minister's house.
 The 111 Brigade completed the coup after confining the prime minister and his aides to the PM house.
 Prime Minister Sharif was arrested and was later exiled to Saudi Arabia.

-The brigade's last participation was in Operation Silence, in which the heads of government-ordered military police, the Pakistan Army Rangers, and the 111th Brigade surround the Red Mosque complex.
-Clashes between Aziz and Ghazi's followers and security forces quickly ensued, and the Islamists opened fire at the security personnel.
-The 111th Brigade assisted the Army Rangers and the special forces in completing the operation and in capturing high-value targets inside the complex.
-The brigade's participation in the Red Mosque situation led to a successful special military operation.
-When the Lawyers' Movement was launched, the Pakistani media speculated that the Zardari government would launch a psychological operation against the movement.
+In 2007, The brigade's last major participation was in the Siege of Lal Masjid, in which the government led by Pervez Musharraf ordered the Pakistan Army Rangers, and the 111th Brigade surround the Lal Masjid in Islamabad.
+Clashes between the mosque affiliated militia and the security forces quickly ensued.
+The 111th Brigade was tasked alongside the Pakistan Rangers and the Special Service Group in capturing the complex.

+In 2008, When the Lawyers' Movement was launched, the Pakistani media speculated that the Asif Ali Zardari would launch a psychological operation against the movement.
 However, it was later decided by the Pakistani military leadership not to launch the operation.

 In 2010, the 111th Brigade had taken over the control of Islamabad Capital Territory, and provided the intense and tight security for both the Chinese Premier and Pakistan's Prime minister.
 The brigade was deployed by the order of Prime minister Yousaf Raza Gillani, and it had directly reported to Chief of Army Staff General Ashfaq Parvez Kayani.
 The Jang News later cited that ISI had learnt that unnamed neighboring country has planned to sabotage the Chinese Premier's state visit to Pakistan.